 Update: Unfortunately, Google's Chrome browser does not support the JUpload applet anymore; switch to

-another upload engine or use another browser like for instance Firefox.
+another upload engine or use another browser that supports this applet.

 Don't want to use a Java applet?
 Well, if you don't need to upload big files, you can try the

 views a progress bar, supports drag and drop and multiple file upload.
 It should work with all

 browsers that support HTML5.
 Please note that when uploading several big files at once, the browser